dan-zeman/tred-macros/README.md

 #include "../../../../../../../Documents/lingvistika-projekty/tred-macros/tred-ud-treex.mac"
 }
 ```

+The problem with this approach is that we are fiddling with a file that belongs to the extension.
+If the extension is updated to a new version (e.g., from the Setup / Manage extensions... menu
+in TrEd), the configuration file will be overwritten and our additions will be lost.

 Regardless whether the macros were loaded via tredlib or via an extension, it is important which
 package (Perl namespace) they are in.
 Names of macro packages typically correspond to names of